Mindwise

 The programme is aimed at those who:

-• Struggle with unstable emotional reactions
+• Struggle with emotional dysregulation

 • Struggle to maintain relationships